camptocamp/odoo-project-tools/README.md

     git commit -m "Initialize project v1"
     ```

-    You can always reset hard to this commit when trying the conversion to v2 ;)
+    You can always reset hard to this commit when trying the conversion to v2
+    ;) (don't forget to update the project submodules again, as they will
+    certainly have been reset)

 4. Install conversion tools